Devotional Thought : Mark 16:2-3

 These women went to the tomb not knowing how they were going to roll away the stone.
 They came prepared with spices to anoint Jesus’ body but had no idea how they were going to do this.

 We may be tempted not to go at all.
 These women must have wondered about the value of going.
 Who will roll away the stone?
-Certainly not the Roman soldiers who were under orders to guard the body to make sure it was not stolen.
+Certainly not the Roman soldiers who were under orders to guard the body to make sure it wasn’t stolen.
 Certainly not the Jewish leaders who asked for the guard to be placed (Matthew 27:63-65).
 Convincing one of the disciples would be unlikely since they were hiding behind locked doors (John 20:19).
 Yet they went anyway.
-Likewise we are called to go into situations where we do not have answers.
+Likewise, we are called to go into situations where we don’t have answers.

 When the women arrived at the tomb, they looked up and saw that the stone was gone.
 Their faith and devotion was rewarded.
-They see an angel who brings the most remarkable news: “He has risen!” (v.6).
+They see an angel who brings the most remarkable news: “He has risen!” (verse 6).

 If we are faithful we will also become witnesses to God’s remarkable power to transform lives.